 This is a work in which the Japanese word “美し” and the synonym are written in English “beauty”.
 It is written in English with Japanese in a method called bi-calligraphy. “美し” is a kind of abbreviation.
 It’s said “Utsuku-shi” in Japanese.
 It is described as “Utsuku-shi(美し)” in Japanese classics.
 Also, the nuance is slightly … Read More

-In autumn, the sky is clear and the weather is pleasant, which means that appetite increases and horses grow fatter.
-When a migratory high pressure system that grows on the continent gently covers the vicinity of Japan, dry and refreshing air spreads.
-The clear autumn sky is clear blue and the sky looks high. … Read More
+Description for That refreshing and pleasant climate of fall as four-letter idioms In autumn, the sky is clear and the weather is pleasant, which means that appetite increases and horses grow fatter.
+When a migratory high pressure system that grows on the continent gently covers the vicinity of Japan, dry and refreshing air spreads. … Read More

-The beginning of the order and the top of the order.
+Description for Ichiban The beginning of the order and the top of the order.
 It is also used to mean the most.
 The first or highest in order or sequence.
 The meaning of the first element in the series that can be counted.
 Number one.
-Japanese said “Ichi ban” as bold style in kanji.
-Click here for … Read More
+In Japanese, it’s called “Ichi ban” as bold style … Read More

 1. The front and back of an object.
 The outside and inside of the matter.
 Also, it must be in a front-to-back relationship.
 Positions and positions conflict with each other.
 2. There is a difference between the outside and the inside.
 The difference between what you say and do in public and what you … Read More